TOTAL TIME :17minutes15minutes15minutes

 - 1 teaspoon vanilla extract

-- 1/2 rounded cup butterscotch chips (sub white or milk chocolate chips, or a mixture)
+- 1/2 rounded cup butterscotch chips (sub white or milk chocolate chips; dairy free brand of butterscotch linked below)

 - 1/2 cup dried apple bits (brand linked below)